thiagokokada/blog/2024-07-30/01-first-impressions-fpgbc.md

 some reason the v1.09 firmware from this repository still doesn't work with my knockoff Everdrive.

+By the way, it seems the device is not easy to brick: I borked the firmware update process once while trying to downgrade back to v1.09, resulting in a black screen when I turned on the console.
+But just connecting the device to the computer and powering on, I could flash the firmware again and the device came back to life.

 About the features of the device: if you press the volume button (yes, you can press it now), it opens the following menu: